Heating Your VW

 - Defroster Tubes/Vents.
 The defroster tubes in the front door frames must be in place and intact, otherwise warm air intended for the windshield will end up in the luggage compartment.

-The first thing to check in your VW heating system is the thermostat and associated hardware.
+The first thing to check in your VW heating system is the thermostat and movable flaps in the fan shroud.
 If this system is missing or not working properly, then the engine will not heat up properly on cold mornings and you will not have heat in the car as soon as you should.
-Worse, your cylinders and valve guides will wear more rapidly, you'll suck a lot of oil, and you'll burn more gas.
+Worse, your cylinders and valve guides will wear more rapidly, you'll use a lot of oil, and you'll burn more gas.
 There are those who claim that the VW engine runs better without the thermostat.
 Bob Hoover expresses his opinion about that in no uncertain terms (see his "Sermon" on Cooling Vanes & Thermostats).

 The thermostat is a cylindrical bellows shaped device which sits under the cylinders on the right side of the car.
 It is easily visible from under the rear of the car.
 It clamps to the side of the engine case by a bracket and one bolt.
 This bolt can work loose, so check the system out even if it is clearly visible.
-It has a pushrod going up between the cylinders, and there are cooling flap hinges and linkage on the front (front is front of car) of the fan shroud--that is, between the shroud and the firewall, and under (lower than) the fan.
+It has a pushrod going up through an air gap in the middle of the cylinder head, and there are cooling flap hinges and linkage on the front (front is front of car) of the fan shroud--that is, between the shroud and the firewall, and under (lower than) the fan.
 If this hardware is missing, you will simply feel a few holes in the tinware where the pivots poked through to the (missing) linkage bar.
 This linkage bar is just a flat strip of steel which links the right and left sets of flaps.
 The flaps are inside the shroud and control the airflow as the engine warms up.
-These flaps are essential to provide both controlled warmup, and to direct the cooling air where it's needed most.
+These flaps are essential to provide both controlled warmup (they close off about 75% of the cooling air until the engine warms up), and they direct the cooling air where it's needed most.
 No flaps means more air to the cylinders (which run cooler anyway), and less air to the heads, which run hot and need more of the cooling air.

-The thermostat also controls the carburetor pre-heat air through a pull-wire which loops around behind the carburetor to a flap in the air cleaner intake.
+The thermostat also controls the carburetor pre-heat air through a pull-wire (on some models) which loops around behind the carburetor to a flap in the air cleaner intake.
 With the engine cold, warm air is pulled up through the paper tube from near the cylinder head to the air cleaner and on to the carburetor.
+On cars from 1972 onwards, the pull-wire is replaced by a temperature sensitive air-line switch/valve in the top of the air cleaner - when the engine is cold the switch/valve is open allowing vacuum from the inlet manifold to open the warm air intake in the air cleaner inlet snout - once the air inside the air cleaner warms up (the engine is now hot), that switch closes and the air cleaner gets cool air.

 This mechanism helps prevent icing until the heat riser pipe under the inlet manifold heats up.
 As the engine warms, the carburetor pre-heater shuts off, so the carburetor then breaths cool air.

 If your car is missing the thermostat or any of the associated hardware, get the parts from your favorite VW parts outlet or from your local wrecking yard and REPLACE THEM.
-Without the thermostat system the engine will NEVER get properly warm in a cold climate.
+Without the thermostat system the engine will NEVER get properly warm in a cold climate, so both your engine and your cold toes will suffer.
 Here are the components:

 - Fan housing containing a working set of control flaps.